maozgal/maozgal.github.io/motion_layout.md

 ## KeyFrame
 Duration: 0:10

-Until now, we defined a pair of start and end states, and made an animations between them.
+Until now, we defined a pair of start and end states and made animations between them.
-You might ask your self, what if i want more than two states?
+You might ask your self, what if I want more than two states?

-This is what KeyFrame are all about.
+This is where KeyFrames are powerful.

+The main idea of  KeyFrame is to give you tools to manipulate the animation in terms of size, color, rotation etc,  while it is been moving from the state 'start' to state 'end'.

-On this slide we will take an image from bottom to top (cetered horizontally), but this time when the image will be in the middle of the animation path, it will be constraint to the start of the view.
+On this slide, we will take an ```ImageView``` from bottom to top (centered horizontally), but this time we will add a KeyFrame that changes the bottom-up linear path into a diagonal path that goes from bottom-end to center-start and then to up-end.

-*   Create a new scene file : ```scene_05.xml```.
+*   Create a new scene file: ```scene_05.xml```.
-*   Change the refernce layoutDescription to point on ```@xml/scene_05``` :
+*   Change the reference layoutDescription to point on ```@xml/scene_05``` :

 ``` bash
 app:layoutDescription="@xml/scene_05"